- Translation and AI (Chinese Pathway)

 We have forged close links with the main professional bodies in the language industry.
 For example, we are part of the prestigious Higher Education Partnership of the Chartered Institute of Linguists (CIOL) and a corporate member of the Institute of Translation and Interpreting (ITI).
 You can join these bodies as a student member during the course and become a full member after you graduate.

-We also collaborate with the Translation Automation User Society (TAUS), the European Language Industry Association (ELIA), and the Globalization and Localization Association (GALA), which gives you the possibility to apply for a work placement with various translation and interpreting partner companies.
+We also collaborate with the Translation Automation User Society (TAUS), the European Language Industry Association (ELIA), and the Globalization and Localization Association (GALA), which enables you to apply for a work placement with various translation partner companies.
 We have close links with many language service providers, and have an extensive network of visiting professionals, so you will benefit from excellent connections and be taught to industry standards.

 The MA Translation and AI (Chinese pathway) course is studied over one year (full-time).
 The taught part of the programme is divided into eight 15-credit modules.
 A 15-credit module is indicative of 150 hours of learning.
 The hours of learning comprise of contact hours, guided learning and private study.